There's no specific cure for narcolepsy, but you can manage the symptoms and minimise their impact on your daily life.

 - relaxing before going to bed – have a warm bath, for example

-- keeping your bedroom at a comfortable temperature, quiet and free from distractions
+- ensuring you have a good sleeping environment – for example, keeping your bedroom at a comfortable temperature, quiet and free from distractions

 - avoiding caffeine (found in coffee, tea and some fizzy drinks), alcohol and smoking before going to bed

-- not exercising too close to bedtime – leave at least two hours between finishing exercise and going to bed
+- not exercising too close to bedtime – leave at least 2 hours between finishing exercise and going to bed

 - not eating large, heavy meals before going to bed

-Some over-the-counter medications, such as cold and allergy medicines, can cause drowsiness as a side effect.
+Some medicines you buy from a pharmacy, such as cold and allergy medicines, can cause drowsiness as a side effect.

-Speak to your GP or pharmacist if you're unsure about which medicines cause drowsiness.
+Speak to a GP or pharmacist if you're unsure about which medicines cause drowsiness.
 They may be able to recommend non-drowsy alternatives.

 Talking to others

 As well as being a difficult condition to live with, narcolepsy can be difficult for others to understand.